abunai-dev/DiagramGenerator/README.md

 # DiagramGenerator
-This generator creates beautiful data flow diagrams based on Palladio software architecture models.
+This generator creates beautiful data flow diagrams based on Palladio software architecture models by using PlantUML.

 ## Installation